AaltoUrbanWater/FetchFMIOpen/README.md

 # FetchFMIOpen
 A QGIS plugin to download meteorological observation data from the FMI open data archive.

 Most of the observational point data available from the open data archive is downloadable using the plugin.
-Available datasets include
+Available datasets include:
 - Daily weather observations
 - Instantaneous weather observations
 - Monthly weather observations